jamestiotio/cse/pa/PA1/README.md

 - Parse user input and invoke `fork()` with the appropriate program
 - Create a program that results in a daemon process
 - Use the shell to keep track the state of the corresponding daemon processes

+Features for future development:

+- Tab completion
+- Run custom executables/binaries (by indicating their path as the first argument/token)